pimoroni/explorer-hat/documentation/Function-reference.md

 ### Touch

-Explorer HAT includes 8 touch inputs which act just like buttons.
+Explorer HAT includes 8 touch pads which act just like buttons.
 We've fine tuned these to be really responsive, and you can easily use them for entering PIN codes, controlling a project or playing the drums.

-The 8 inputs are named "one" to "eight" and can be referenced as such:
+The 8 pads are named "one" to "eight" and can be referenced as such:

 ```python
 explorerhat.touch.one